 DPI Claims Processing

-The SFA needs to modify an existing claim that has already been “paid” or “processed”.
+- An agency needs to modify and existing claim that has already been “paid” or “processed”.

-The SFA is blocked from submitting online claims by DPI and needs to submit a claim to meet the 60 calendar day cut-off deadline.
+- An agency is blocked, by DPI, from submitting online claims and a claim needs to be submitted to meet the 60 calendar day cut-off deadline.